Political families of Haryana: Ahir clans of South Haryana

-Ahir populated South Haryana has 11 assembly seats spread across 3 districts (Rewari, Gurugram and Mahendragarh) and 3 Lok Sabha seats, and politics of this region of various parties is prominent in by the turncoat-politician descendants of Rao Tula Ram who often compete with each other in elections while otherwise remaining united in keeping new challengers out.
+Ahir populated South Haryana has 11 assembly seats spread across 3 districts (Rewari, Gurugram and Mahendragarh) and 3 Lok Sabha seats, and politics of this region of various parties is prominent in by the turncoat-politician descendants of Tula Ram who often compete with each other in elections while otherwise remaining united in keeping new challengers out.

 Following claim either direct descent or from the clan of Rao Tula Ram.

 Ajay Yadav clan

-This clan claims descent from Rao Tula Ram.
+This clan claims descent from Tula Ram.
 This clan is also related to the Lalu Prasad Yadav.